narmanliahmet/xrepo/README.md

 # xrepo
-An humble repo for intiative projects
+A humble repo for intiative projects